 Take time to stop what you are doing to enjoy your relationships.
 Take care of yourself so that you can care for others.
 The holidays are for you too.

 These tips do not answer all of our holiday problems, though we believe they will help.
 If you find yourself unable to follow this advice or still struggling with anxiety or your relationships, we encourage you to consider counseling.
 The therapists at Waters Edge Counseling are adept at helping clients with issues within families and also individual issues.

 Through talking to a therapist, we are able to gain understanding and set healthy boundaries in our lives.
 With help, we can unpack our negative experiences and find hope through the pain.
 If you still feel down or overwhelmed over the holidays, give us a call to find relief.
-Call us at 912.319.5552 or email us.
+Call us at 912.319.5552 or email us at [email protected].
 Waters Edge Counseling is here for you.